zach-morris/kodi_libretro_buildbot_game_addons/README.md

 # kodi_libretro_buildbot_game_addons for Kodi

 This is a script that generates [Kodi](http://kodi.tv) game addons from the [libretro buildbot](http://buildbot.libretro.com) binaries.
 This is experimental at this point.
-The addons should auto build (if an update is found) using Github Actions once every 24 hours.
+The addons should auto build (if an update is found) using Github Actions once every week.

 To install the game addons, choose the appropriate repository:
 - Kodi App users on Windows, Linux, Mac OSX (x86_64) and Android (armv7 and aarch64) can install [this repository](https://github.com/zach-morris/kodi_libretro_buildbot_game_addons/raw/main/repository.kodi_libretro_buildbot_game_addons.zip)